-The endemic Florida scrub-jay calls Blue Spring State Park home.
+The endemic Florida scrub-jay inhabits Blue Spring State Park.
 With many families dwelling in the rare scrub ecosystem, it is likely you will catch a glimpse or hear their calls.

 St. Johns River Cruises and Tours operates boat tours daily at 10 a.m. and 1 p.m.
 This is a two-hour narrated nature and ecological cruise on the beautiful and historic St. Johns River.

-For fees and reservations, please call (407) 330-1612, (386) 917-0724 or visit St. Johns River Cruises.
+- For fees and reservations, please call 833-953-2583, or visit Blue Springs Adventures.

 St. Johns River Cruises has become the latest Florida ecotour provider to successfully complete the Florida Society for Ethical Ecotourism's rigorous certification program and was awarded the prestigious Platinum Level Certification for meeting over 90% of the bonus criteria on the Society's checklist.

-This campground has 51 campsites (recreational vehicles up to 40 feet long) located in the sand pine scrub and are within walking distance to the spring.
+The campground has 51 campsites (recreational vehicles up to 40 feet long) located in the sand pine scrub and within walking distance of the spring.
 Each site is equipped with a picnic table, water, electricity and a grill.
 A dump station is available in the park.

-Reservations may be made up to 11 months in advance through Reserve America.
-Book online or call (800) 326-3521 (8 a.m. to 8 p.m.) or Telecommunications Device for the Deaf (888) 433-0287.
+- Reservations can be made up to 11 months in advance through ReserveAmerica.
+Book online or call 800-326-3521 (8 a.m. to 8 p.m.) or Telecommunications Device for the Deaf 888-433-0287.

 Visitors can fish from the accessible fishing dock on the St. Johns River.
 Fishing is not permitted in the Blue Spring Run.